-- calculate the amount by which revenue earned on a particular route section exceeds the total costs attributable to the route section and infrastructure; and - 2. reimburse operators who are provided with access under the Code to that route section and infrastructure in the event of an excess.
+- calculate the amount by which Total Revenue earned on a particular route section exceeds the total costs attributable to the route section and infrastructure; and - 2. reimburse operators who are provided with access under the Code to that route section and infrastructure in the event of an overpayment.